iterative/dvc.org/content/blog/2021-07-06-hyperparam-tuning.md

 When you're starting to build a new machine learning model and you're deciding on the model architecture, there are a number of issues that arise.
-You have to monitor every code change you make, any differences in your data, and any hyperparameter value updates.
+You have to monitor every code change you make, note any differences in your data, and keep up with hyperparameter value updates.

-This makes it important for you to be able to track all of these changes so you can reproduce your experiments without wondering how you got your model.
-Having reproducibility in your training gives you the ability to go back to any point in your process to see which values gave you the best results.
+This means it's important for you to be able to track all of these changes so you can reproduce your experiments without wondering which changes gave you the best model.
+Having reproducibility in your training gives you the ability to go back to any point in your process to see which changes gave you the best results.

-We're going to go through an example of hyperparameter tuning with reproducibility using DVC.
+In this tutorial, we're going to go through an example of hyperparameter tuning with reproducibility using DVC.
 You can add this to any existing project you're working on or start from a fresh project.

 ## Background on Hyperparameters